-The sweet and sour taste hits the spot every time I make this awesome drink.
+The sweet and sour taste hits the spot every time I make this fantastic drink.

 - Fresh water

-- Lemons– we will use the juice and also slices of lemon
+- Lemons: we will use lemon slices and lemon juice.

-- Cucumbers– any type you have available- I do not like the waxy, thick cucumbers with lots of seeds, though, but I do like the English cucumbers and the garden small, young cucumbers that you do not need to peel.
+- Cucumbers: any type you have available- I'm not too fond of the waxy, thick cucumbers with lots of seeds, though, but I do like the English cucumbers and the garden small, young cucumbers that you do not need to peel.
 They are cooling and perfect for the recipe.

-- Fresh ginger– it is wildly available in the grocery stores and you need just a small root for the recipe
+- Fresh ginger: is widely available in grocery stores, and you need just a tiny root for the recipe.

-- Lavender– I used dried lavender, the culinary one and used a little bit of it, as we are not making soap, we just flavor the lemonade.
+- Lavender: I used dried culinary lavender, and used a little bit of it.
+The lavender amount is small, as we just want to flavor the lemonade.
 Add more, and it will taste like soap.
-If you find fresh lavender or you grow it in your garden, use that, you need just few fresh flowers
+If you find fresh lavender or you grow it in your garden, use that.
+You need just a few fresh flowers.

-- Honey– the combination of lemon and honey is a divine one but if you don’t have some good honey, use sugar or agave, or whatever you want to sweeten it.
-I am not going to give you a measure for the honey, because this is a matter of preference and taste.
+- Honey: The combination of lemon and honey is a divine one, but if you don't have some good honey, use sugar, agave, or whatever you want to sweeten it.
+I will not give you a measure for the honey because this is a matter of preference and taste.
 Put enough honey to make the lemonade pleasant.